talosh/flameDainApp/README.md

     $ conda activate base

+clone base environment into dainapp and dain (for training)

+    $ conda create --name dainapp --clone base
+    $ conda create --name dain --clone base

-That will be our main environment to run DainApp, so we would need to launch bash shel and then to activate environment there before using it
+dainapp will be main environment to run DainApp, so we would need to launch bash shell and then to activate environment there before using it

 #### Newer gcc in separate isolated environment: